Adorable Cat With Four Ears And Only One Eye Finds An Owner To Love Him Forever

 Cats come in all shapes and sizes.
-Some are big, some are small, some have long tails and some don't have any tails!
-Regardless of a cat's physical appearance; it is abundantly clear to all cat fans that all cats are worthy of love.
+Some are big, some are small, some have long tails, and some don't have any tails!
+Regardless of a cat's physical appearance, it is abundantly clear to all cat fans that all cats are worthy of love.

 Yes, Frankie is short for Frankenkitten.

 He was born to a stray cat and found under a house with another sibling.
-The homeowners took the pair in for a few weeks to socialise them before taking them to a shelter to be rehomed.
+The homeowners took the pair in for a few weeks to socialize them before taking them to a shelter to be rehomed.

 When Frankie was taken to the shelter, he still had both his eyes.
 Unfortunately, one ruptured and needed to be removed.